laptop?

 Become a Patron of Ask Leo! and go ad-free!

-“other” mouse as well.
-That could happen, and the way to restore that is to
+Be prepared to use your keyboard-only interface if that disables your real mouse as well.
+That could happen, and the way to restore that is to re-enable the driver.

 (Giving something back to Leo) — Sony’s touchpad can be a pain.
 Accidental touch can make cursor jump elsewhere when you are trying to type a document.